 Many cases of fungal toenails are picked up in public areas such as gyms, locker rooms, and pools; spots where there are lots of bare feet, dampness, and dankness.
 Unfortunately, if we do pick up a fungus on our feet, we then tend to stick them in shoes.
 These too are dark and warm, and our own sweat can be enough to keep a fungus happy.

 Our immune systems are often enough to take down a fungal invasion before it gets the chance to roost.
 Sometimes, however, it just doesn’t happen and we end up with a problem in our nails.

 There are several types of treatments for fungal nails, and the best course of action will depend on the severity of your infection as well as your personal health and needs.

-Additional treatments we may use in conjunction with or instead of laser therapy include topical and oral anti-fungal medications.
+Treatments we may use include topical and oral anti-fungal medications.
 This may involve filing the nail down to better reach the fungus directly, and oral medications are not recommended for all patients due to certain side effects.

 It takes time for a fungal nail infection to clear up, so the sooner you start treatment, the better!
 You are also not fully out of the woods once it is gone.
 An infection can always come back, so it’s important to take steps to protect your feet and footwear from another invasion.